Cell potency: Native pluripotency in plants

 Un-induced pluripotency has been observed in root meristem tissue culture, especially by Kareem et al 2015, Kim et al 2018, and Rosspopoff et al 2017.
 This pluripotency is regulated by various regulators, including PLETHORA 1 and PLETHORA 2; and PLETHORA 3, PLETHORA 5, and PLETHORA 7, whose expression were found by Kareem to be auxin-provoked.
 (These are also known as PLT1, PLT2, PLT3, PLT5, PLT7, and expressed by genes of the same names.)
 As of 2019, this is expected to open up future research into pluripotency in root tissues.

+Maintenance of pluripotency state

+The maintenance of the pluripotency state relies on a finely balanced network of transcription factors, signaling pathways, and epigenetic regulators that work together to preserve a cell’s capacity for unlimited self-renewal and its potential to differentiate into all cell types.
+Core transcription factors such as OCT4, SOX2, and NANOG form the central regulatory circuitry that sustains pluripotency by activating genes essential for self-renewal while repressing differentiation signals.

 Multipotency

 Hematopoietic stem cells are an example of multipotency.
 When they differentiate into myeloid or lymphoid progenitor cells, they lose potency and become oligopotent cells with the ability to give rise to all cells of its lineage.

 Multipotency is when progenitor cells have the gene activation potential to differentiate into discrete cell types.
 For example, a hematopoietic stem cell – and this cell type can differentiate itself into several types of blood cell like lymphocytes, monocytes, neutrophils, etc., but it is still ambiguous whether HSC possess the ability to differentiate into brain cells, bone cells or other non-blood cell types.

 Research related to multipotent cells suggests that multipotent cells may be capable of conversion into unrelated cell types.
 In another case, human umbilical cord blood stem cells were converted into human neurons.
 There is also research on converting multipotent cells into pluripotent cells.

 Multipotent cells are found in many, but not all human cell types.
 Multipotent cells have been found in cord blood, adipose tissue, cardiac cells, bone marrow, and mesenchymal stem cells (MSCs) which are found in the third molar.

 MSCs may prove to be a valuable source for stem cells from molars at 8–10 years of age, before adult dental calcification.
 MSCs can differentiate into osteoblasts, chondrocytes, and adipocytes.